kudulab/public-blog/src/content/posts/2022-dojo-colima.md

 We wrote this post because of the recent [update to the Docker Desktop licensing](https://docs.docker.com/desktop/).
 [Dojo](https://github.com/kudulab/dojo/), a CLI tool that we wrote, uses Docker and Docker-Compose.
 As many organisations are moving away from Docker Desktop, we'd like to help you continue using Dojo while staying compliant with the licenses.
 The proposed solution focuses on [Colima](https://github.com/abiosoft/colima).

-## Are licence updates applicable to you?
+## Are license updates applicable to you?

 First, **if you use Docker on Linux, this situation does not concern you** (see: [source](https://www.docker.com/blog/looking-for-a-docker-alternative-consider-this/)).
 Although, it might be useful to know that there are plans to build Docker Desktop for Linux.
 More details available at [https://www.docker.com/blog](https://www.docker.com/blog/accelerating-new-features-in-docker-desktop/).
 However, if you use **Mac or Windows**, it's possible that you're using Docker Desktop.